metalcarratt/ministry/ls/Philippians/msg06.md

 paul also said to him to live is christ. it starts with "for" indicating that living christ was the way he was able to magnify christ.

+we need to live christ. any thing else is a distraction. it is possible for us to have a change in our behavior but that may not be living christ, just imitation in our natural man. the hardest thing for us to learn is how to live christ daily.